VipassanaTech/dipi-web/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Always commit your changes to a branch separate from master & beta
+3. You can then request the project maintainers to merge the commits

 ## Code of Conduct